 The regular workout routine is undoubtedly a cornerstone of improving your overall physique, many people often miss nutrition (Protein-rich Foods) and recovery.
 It’s important to eat the right amount and the right kind of protein-rich foods to get its overall health benefits.

 Whey protein is one of the best protein-rich foods.
-It is found in dairy products.
-Whey makes up to 20% of the protein found in milk, but it is the best protein required for muscle building because it is a fast absorbing protein and shows a fast spike in blood amino-acid levels.
+Dairy products have more calcium.
+Whey makes up to 20% of the protein found in milk, but it is the best protein required for muscle building because it is a fast-absorbing protein and shows a fast spike in blood amino-acid levels.
 This is exactly what you want when your body is looking to repair and build muscle fibers after exercise.
 Whey protein is rich in both BCAA and glutamine.
-Glutamine is the most abundant amino acid in muscle and branched-chain amino acids(Bcaa), which can fuel working muscles during exercise.
+Glutamine is the most abundant amino acid in muscle and BCAA, which can fuel working muscles during exercise.
 The best dietary source of whey protein is ricotta cheese.

-Casein makes up to 80% of the protein found in the milk.
-The higher concentrations are found in cottage cheese and Greek yogurt.
-Unlike whey, casein is slowly absorbed, by increasing blood amino-acid levels.
+Casein makes up to 80% of the protein found in milk.
+Cottage cheese and Greek yogurt have higher concentrations.
+Unlike whey, it slowly absorbs, by increasing blood amino-acid levels.
 Casein’s anti-catabolic properties result from these sustained increases in blood amino-acid levels, which is ideal for managing the balance between muscle breakdown and muscle building.
 Research shows that casein to be eaten late at night can improve muscle building and recovery from exercise while you sleep.

 Chicken is the best protein-rich food for muscle-building.
-It’s a lean protein source of all necessary amino acids and can be prepared in numerous ways.
 150 grams of chicken yields around 40 grams of protein and good amounts of leucine.
 Opt for boneless, skinless chicken breasts or thighs to get essential proteins and minimize the time needed to cook and prepare this essential source of protein.

 Beef is an excellent source of total protein and essential amino acids such as leucine.
 Grass-fed beef is generally leaner, but there’s no difference in the quality of protein.
 Grass-fed beef contains more omega-3 fats when compared with conventional beef.
 Apart from protein Lean beef is also an excellent source of zinc, iron, and vitamin B12.

 Quinoa is an ancient grain famous for its highest protein content.
 Unlike other grains, quinoa contains all nine essential amino acids – the amino acids that your body can not make, they are also important for muscle building.
-Hence, it is called a complete source of protein.
 Quinoa contains 8 grams of protein per cup.
-It is an excellent plant-based protein source for vegetarians and vegans.

-Salmon contains slightly less protein per serving than chicken or beef, but it is packed with health-optimizing long-chain omega-3 fatty acids EPA and DHA.
-This is heart healthy.
+Salmon contains slightly less protein per serving than chicken or beef with health-optimizing long-chain omega-3 fatty acids EPA and DHA.
+This is heart-healthy.
 Selecting wild or farmed salmon fish doesn’t change the protein content but it does influence the fat content: Farm-raised salmon contains more pro-inflammatory omega-6s and fewer anti-inflammatory omega-3s than wild salmon.
-The protein and fat combination found in salmon fish makes it ideal for combining with fibrous vegetables such as broccoli or asparagus for a simple, high-protein, carb controlled meal.
+The protein and fat combination found in salmon fish makes it ideal for combining with fibrous vegetables such as broccoli or asparagus for a simple, high-protein, carb-controlled meal.

 These are some of the best Protein-rich Foods.
-Incorporate these healthy protein foods to your daily diet along with Regular exercise or workout to Stay Fit and Healthy.
+Incorporate these healthy protein foods into your daily diet along with regular exercise or workouts to Stay Fit and Healthy.